leomarkcastro/jsx-breakpoints-v3/README.md

-# React JSX Breakpoints
+# React CSS Breakpoints

 Component style breakpoints so that you won't have to create custom components to handle responsive design.

-I was working on a project and handling breakpoints via react hooks are bad as you'll have milliseconds (sometimes a whole second) of delay before the right element shows up on the screen.
-So I decided to create this package to handle breakpoints via html-css components.
+This package uses css as breakpoints for components instead of using media queries via react hooks.
+This is to avoid unnecessary re-renders of components and to avoid the milliseconds of delay when using media queries.

 <!-- ![npm bundle size](https://img.shields.io/bundlephobia/min/jsx-breakpoints?style=flat-square)
 ![npm bundle size](https://img.shields.io/bundlephobia/minzip/@codifytools/jsx-breakpoints?style=flat-square)